mic-p/MultiPurpose-Host-Checker/README.md

 - Check your hosts and notify you if anything changes or an event occurs.
 - Very simple configuration with .ini style files
 - Works on Linux and Windows (and all the other platforms that runs Python)
-- Usable with cron (Linux) or Task Scheduler (Windows)
+- Usable with cron (*nix) or Task Scheduler (Windows)
 - Extendible: do you know Python?
 You can write your checks and event handler in minutes without change the *MPHC* core
-- Production ready. *MPHC* was heavy tested for month in production for monitor company and internet hosts
+- Production ready. *MPHC* is heavy tested for months in production environments to monitor company and internet hosts

 ## Checks avaiables
 - icmp: check with *ping* program the reachability of a host